spotify/scio/site/src/main/paradox/FAQ.md

 #### What's the status of Scio?

 Scio is widely being used for production data pipelines at Spotify and is our preferred framework for building new pipelines on Google Cloud.
 We run Scio on [Google Cloud Dataflow](https://cloud.google.com/dataflow/) service in both batch and streaming modes.
-However it's still under heavy development and there might be minor breaking API changes from time to time.
+It is still under development and there may be minor breaking API changes.

 #### Who's using Scio?

 Spotify uses Scio for all new data pipelines running on Google Cloud Platform, including music recommendation, monetization, artist insights and business analysis.
 We also use BigQuery, Bigtable and Datastore heavily with Scio.
 We use Scio in both batch and streaming mode.

-As of mid 2017, there're 200+ developers and 700+ production pipelines.
+As of mid 2017, there are 200+ developers and 700+ production pipelines.
 The largest batch job we've seen uses 800 n1-highmem-32 workers (25600 CPUs, 166.4TB RAM) and processes 325 billion rows from Bigtable (240TB).
 We also have numerous jobs that process 10TB+ of BigQuery data daily.
 On the streaming front, we have many jobs with 30+ n1-standard-16 workers (480 CPUs, 1.8TB RAM) and SSD disks for real time machine learning or reporting.

-For a incomplete list of users, see the [[Powered By]] page.

 #### What's the relationship between Scio and Apache Beam?